MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

 - Deploy Report Services in your environment.
 - Enable [Microsoft Entra application proxy](application-proxy-add-on-premises-application.md).
-- It is recommended to use the same internal and external domains for Power BI.
+- It's recommended to use the same internal and external domains for Power BI.
 To learn more about custom domains, see [Working with custom domains in application proxy](how-to-configure-custom-domain.md).

 ## Step 1: Configure Kerberos Constrained Delegation (KCD)